LoopZ/V8Power/README.txt

     Compiling:

-        Insure the NASM directory is in your path spec.
+        Ensure the NASM directory is in your path spec.
         Download the latest sources from http://github.com/LoopZ/V8Power
         Run the mkV8.bat script.
         All executibles will be placed in newly created BIN directory.